Griboedow/PandocUltimateConverter/README.md

-PandocUltimateConverter is a Pandoc converter extension for MediaWiki which imports not only text, but also images.
+PandocUltimateConverter is a Pandoc converter extension for MediaWiki which converts files and webpages and imports not only text, but also images.

 MediaWiki page: https://www.mediawiki.org/wiki/Extension:PandocUltimateConverter